Shirley Halperin: Early life and education

 Halperin was raised in New Jersey.
 Her early exposure to music during childhood visits to Israel influenced her career in journalism.
-She graduated from Rutgers University.
+She attended Rutgers University, majoring in History and Middle Eastern studies.

 Career

-Halperin began her journalism career in the early 2000s, holding staff positions at Entertainment Weekly, Teen People, and Us Weekly.
+Halperin began her journalism career in the early 1990s as an intern at High Times.
+She then moved to staff positions at Entertainment Weekly, Teen People, and Us Weekly.

 In 2010, Halperin joined The Hollywood Reporter as music editor, later adding Billboard to her responsibilities.
 During her seven-year tenure, as print media transitioned to digital platforms, she oversaw the online content for the magazines.

 In 2017, Halperin became executive editor of music at Variety, where she spearheaded music coverage for both the print magazine and variety.com.
 She also played a key role in developing high-profile industry events for Variety and Billboard.

 In 2023, Halperin was appointed editor-in-chief of Los Angeles Magazine.
 She focused on news and culture in Los Angeles.
-In 2024, Halperin was appointed co-editor-in-chief of the Hollywood Reporter.
+In 2024, Halperin was appointed co-editor-in-chief of The Hollywood Reporter.

 In September 2025, Halperin was named co-editor-in-chief of Rolling Stone, becoming the first woman to lead the magazine.